 Who looks at your credit report?

-The term ‘credit provider’ doesn’t only include banks, building societies and credit card companies but mail-order companies and, for example, providers of mobile telephone services – if you have a phone contract (but not if you’re on a pay as you go deal).
+The term ‘credit provider’ doesn’t only include banks and credit card companies but also mail-order companies and, for example, providers of mobile telephone services if you have a phone contract, but not if you’re on a pay as you go deal.

-Where to check your credit report
+How to check your credit score and credit report

 Full credit report services

 However, you normally have to give your credit or debit card details when you sign up to the free trial and money will be taken from your account unless you cancel in time.

-What’s a credit score?
+What is a credit score?